AustinAuger/dao-nutrition-label/README.md

 ---

 ## Next Milestone
-We are preparing for **OCPS v0.2** to include:
+We are preparing for **DAO Nutrition Label v0.2** to include:
 - DAO Nutrition Label standardization
 - GitHub Actions for automated IPFS pinning and attestation log updates
 - Contributor workflow for submitting DAO transparency profiles
 - Expanded documentation for on-chain attestation tutorials
 - Community education assets for X, GitHub, and DAO forums

 Ready to certify transparency together!